CONSOL Energy (NYSE:CEIX) Shares Gap Down to $17.50

-Shares of CONSOL Energy Inc. (NYSE:CEIX) gapped down prior to trading on Friday .
+CONSOL Energy Inc. (NYSE:CEIX)’s stock price gapped down prior to trading on Friday .
 The stock had previously closed at $17.50, but opened at $16.90.
 CONSOL Energy shares last traded at $17.22, with a volume of 232 shares.

-Several research analysts have recently weighed in on CEIX shares.
-B. Riley boosted their price target on CONSOL Energy from $12.00 to $14.00 and gave the stock a “buy” rating in a research note on Wednesday, May 5th.
-Zacks Investment Research upgraded CONSOL Energy from a “sell” rating to a “hold” rating in a research note on Monday, May 10th.
-Finally, TheStreet upgraded CONSOL Energy from a “d” rating to a “c-” rating in a research note on Monday, February 22nd.
+Several brokerages have recently weighed in on CEIX.
+TheStreet upgraded shares of CONSOL Energy from a “d” rating to a “c-” rating in a research note on Monday, February 22nd.
+Zacks Investment Research upgraded shares of CONSOL Energy from a “sell” rating to a “hold” rating in a research note on Monday, May 10th.
+Finally, B. Riley raised their target price on shares of CONSOL Energy from $12.00 to $14.00 and gave the stock a “buy” rating in a research note on Wednesday, May 5th.

-In other CONSOL Energy news, Director John T. Mills sold 15,702 shares of the firm’s stock in a transaction that occurred on Wednesday, June 2nd.
+In other news, Director John T. Mills sold 15,702 shares of CONSOL Energy stock in a transaction that occurred on Wednesday, June 2nd.
 The shares were sold at an average price of $16.58, for a total transaction of $260,339.16.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-1.77% of the stock is currently owned by company insiders.
+The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Company insiders own 1.77% of the company’s stock.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Citigroup Inc. raised its position in shares of CONSOL Energy by 188.5% during the fourth quarter.
-Citigroup Inc. now owns 6,736 shares of the company’s stock valued at $49,000 after buying an additional 4,401 shares during the last quarter.
-Quantbot Technologies LP bought a new stake in shares of CONSOL Energy during the first quarter valued at approximately $68,000.
-Meeder Asset Management Inc. raised its position in shares of CONSOL Energy by 1,814.0% during the first quarter.
-Meeder Asset Management Inc. now owns 8,058 shares of the company’s stock valued at $77,000 after buying an additional 7,637 shares during the last quarter.
-Panagora Asset Management Inc. bought a new stake in shares of CONSOL Energy during the fourth quarter valued at approximately $70,000.
-Finally, Lincoln National Corp bought a new stake in shares of CONSOL Energy during the first quarter valued at approximately $101,000.
-Institutional investors own 66.99% of the company’s stock.
+Institutional investors have recently added to or reduced their stakes in the company.
+Citigroup Inc. grew its holdings in shares of CONSOL Energy by 188.5% in the fourth quarter.
+Citigroup Inc. now owns 6,736 shares of the company’s stock valued at $49,000 after purchasing an additional 4,401 shares in the last quarter.
+Quantbot Technologies LP purchased a new position in shares of CONSOL Energy in the first quarter valued at $68,000.
+Panagora Asset Management Inc. purchased a new position in shares of CONSOL Energy in the fourth quarter valued at $70,000.
+BCJ Capital Management LLC purchased a new position in shares of CONSOL Energy in the fourth quarter valued at $77,000.
+Finally, Meeder Asset Management Inc. grew its holdings in shares of CONSOL Energy by 1,814.0% in the first quarter.
+Meeder Asset Management Inc. now owns 8,058 shares of the company’s stock valued at $77,000 after purchasing an additional 7,637 shares in the last quarter.
+Hedge funds and other institutional investors own 66.99% of the company’s stock.

 About CONSOL Energy (NYSE:CEIX)